YottaDB/YDBDoc/MessageRecovery/errors.rst

 PEERPIDMISMATCH, Local socket peer with PID=pppp does not match specified PID=qqqq

-Run Time Error: WRITE /PASS or WRITE /ACCEPT was given a process id qqqq to verify, but the connection peer process id is pppp.
+Run Time Error: WRITE/PASS or WRITE/ACCEPT was given a process id qqqq to verify, but the connection peer process id is pppp.

 Action: Make sure that only the specified process has opened the socket connection.